 The last two years have seen an abundance of crises hit major companies and a wide variety of industries.
 This includes the data privacy concerns with Facebook, an animal death on board a United Airlines flight, and sexual harassment allegations for on-air CBS and NBC employees.
 Like me, you may have thought “what were they thinking?” and been surprised that such large organizations did not handle their crises well.

 These events reinforce that crises can hit any group at any time, and every organization needs to be prepared with a crisis management plan.

 But where to start?
-Here are five key elements of a crisis management plan to keep in mind when putting together a crisis communications plan.
+Here are five key elements of a crisis management plan to keep in mind when putting your plan together.